The Evolution of Pain Relief

-With high enough dosages alcohol is a remarkable pain killer, but obviously isn’t anywhere near as consistent or as powerful as the medicine that we have today.
+With high enough dosages alcohol is a remarkable pain killer, but obviously isn’t anywhere near as powerful as the medicine that we have today.

 Modern medicine comes to the rescue

-Right around the turn of the 16th century, doctors really started to experiment with pain control and pain relief drugs and “concoctions” that would eventually spiral into the science of engineering, designing, and manufacturing modern day painkillers like codeine phosphate, Tramadol, Co-Codamol and Dihydrocodeine.
+Right around the turn of the 16th century, doctors really started to experiment with pain control and pain relief drugs and “concoctions” that would eventually spiral into the science of engineering, designing, and manufacturing the strongest modern day painkillers like codeine phosphate, Tramadol, Co-Codamol and dihydrocodeine.
 Laudanum, opium, morphine, and other painkillers were some of the earliest examples of this science.

 Codeine itself was first isolated in later synthesized in the 1830s, and really gained widespread usage throughout the next 50 years.
 As time went on, doctors increased the pain control and pain relief powers of these new drugs, innovations and formulations were perfected and continue to be tweaked and refined still today.